-- The buyer has gross receipts derived from the operation of industry or business in Puerto Rico of less than \$50,000,000 for any of the three preceding taxable years. - To the personal property purchased by tax exempt operations under a tax exemption decree under Act 73-2008, or any preceding or subsequent similar law. - When the buyer or any member of the controlled group of which he is a member is subject to the excise taxes provided in Chapter 7 of Subtitle B of the Internal Revenue Code of Puerto Rico, 1994, as amended. - When the Secretary determines that the value of the personal property purchased from the related person is the same or substantially similar to the value which such related person sells the property to an unrelated person in Puerto Rico. - In the case of the acquisition of personal property from a related person in an exchange exempted under Subtitle A of the Internal Revenue Code of 2011, or incidental to the sale or exchange of all or substantially all assets of a business, that is not in the ordinary course of the business.
+- The buyer has gross receipts derived from the operation of industry or business in Puerto Rico of less than \$50,000,000 for any of the three preceding taxable years. - To the personal property purchased by tax exempt operations under a tax exemption decree under Act 73-2008, or any preceding or subsequent similar law. - When the buyer or any member of the controlled group of which he is a member is subject to the excise taxes provided in Chapter 7 of Subtitle B of the Internal Revenue Code of Puerto Rico, 1994, as amended. - When the Secretary determines that the value of the personal property purchased by the taxpayer from the related person is equal or substantially similar (i) to the value for which such related person sells such property to a nonrelated person in Puerto Rico or (ii) to the value for which such related person purchases such personal property from a nonrelated person, including as part of such value a reasonable charge of up to five (5) percent of the value for costs incurred by the related person in the original acquisition of the personal property, as transportation or freight costs, insurances, storage, excise tax and/or use and sale taxes; the Secretary will establish by regulations the documentation and conditions that it must comply with, including an agreement between the seller and the purchaser that allows the Secretary to audit the prices of the articles that are acquired from the nonrelated third party, that the taxpayer must submit in order to qualify under this exception.

+In the case of the acquisition of personal property from a related person in an exchange exempted under Subtitle A of the Internal Revenue Code of 2011, or incidental to the sale or exchange of all or substantially all assets of a business, that is not in the ordinary course of the business.

-Line 34 - The adjusted regular tax is the same as the regular tax (Form 480.2, Part III, line 10 or Schedule D Corporation, Part V, line 34, whichever is smaller) less the creditable proportion of tax paid to the United States, its possessions and foreign countries (Schedule B Corporation, Part II, Line 1).
+Line 34 - The adjusted regular tax is the same as the regular tax (Form 480.20, Part III, line 10 or Schedule D Corporation, Part V, line 34, whichever is smaller) less the creditable proportion of tax paid to the United States, its possessions and foreign countries (Schedule B Corporation, Part II, line 1).

-SCHEDULE B CORPORATION RECAPTURE OF THE CREDIT CLAIMED IN EXCESS, TAX CREDITS, AND OTHER PAYMENTS AND WITHHOLDINGS
+SCHEDULE B CORPORATION - RECAPTURE OF CREDIT CLAIMED IN EXCESS, TAX CREDITS, AND OTHER PAYMENTS AND WITHHOLDINGS